 · I am patient: I know that kids make mistakes and don’t always make the best choices.
 I try to provide my students with several opportunities to make good choices.
 I want each student to be successful.

 · I am open-minded: If I discover that something is not working, I will re-evaluate it and make adjustments as necessary.
 You know your child(ren) better than I do and I appreciate your insight and feedback.

 · I am approachable: If you have questions or concerns about anything, please know that you can talk to me.
 I am here for you just as much as I am for your child!

-· I am still learning: Please don’t expect me to be perfect; I’m not.
-Like the mission statement states, learning is a lifelong process, which is never fully attained.
+· I am a lifelong learner: Like our mission statement states, learning is a lifelong process, which is never fully attained.
 Because I embrace this belief I participate in on-going professional development so that I can be the best school counselor for your child(ren).
 I am an active member of the American School Counselor Association as well as the Virginia School Counselor Association.